saadafsy/stm32-sensor-pcb/hardware/README.md

 ## Status

 Design complete and DFM-validated (POFV across all vias); Gerbers, BOM, and CPL can be regenerated from this project for a JLCPCB PCBA order.
-The board has not been fabricated yet (see the top-level README for honest status).
+The board is in shipping and will be brought up soon (see the top-level README for status).

 To export fabrication files: open the project in KiCad and run the Fabrication Toolkit plugin, or export Gerbers / drill / BOM / CPL manually from the PCB and